cloudfoundry/cc-api-v3-style-guide/README.md

 * By default, `async=true` causes the CLI to block and poll indefinitely waiting for job to complete (CC has to enforce a timeout)
 * By default, `accepts_incomplete=true` causes the CLI to exit once a poll-able resource is returned, and CC will poll for up to a week.
 CC ignores `async=true`

 Requests including the `async=true` query parameter will resolve asynchronously.
 Instead of returning whatever resource is requested, the CC will return a job.

-#### Grievances:
+#### Grievances
  * The CC returns a resource different than what is requested
  * Not all endpoints support `async=true`.
 There doesn't seem to be any indication of what supports it.
  * It doesn't play nice with `accepts_incomplete=true` (service-specific).
 The CC will currently ignore `async=true` if `accepts_incomplete` is included, even if the broker does not support async operations.
 This renders `async=true` useless for most broker operations.